 Meet The Team - Jason Anthony

-Around that time I noticed that a student named Chris Ewan had just created a Discworld newsletter called Discworld Review.
+Around this time I noticed that a student named Chris Ewan had just created a Discworld newsletter called Discworld Review.
 Chris didn't have any web-space so I offered to host a web version of his newsletter on my site.
 Discworld Review proved to be short lived, only lasting two issues (Issue 1 and Issue 2), before illness and other commitments meant Chris was no longer able to produce it.

 A while later I was contacted by Phil Penny, the then editor of Ramtop to Rimfall, asking if there were going to be any more issues of the newsletter.
 I explained that I didn't think there would be any more and Phil asked why didn't I take over.
 I immediately dismissed the idea as I had no experience of journalism and had only got a 'D' in GCSE English.

-Some months latter I was talking with Bill and Richard and they asked about the newsletter and I explained that it had closed down and how I had been contacted by Phil.
+A short period later I was talking with Bill and Richard and they asked about the newsletter and I explained that it had closed down and how I had been contacted by Phil.
 I then asked if they thought it would be something we could run with.
 They agreed to be deputy editor and letters editor and so we were off.

 Before we started work on it I wrote to Terry to ask permission to start writing Discworld Review: TNG (spot the Star Trek fan) and he kindly wrote back and said that it sounded like